Diligent Work–Frugal Study Movement: Origins

-In April 1912, excited by the success of the Chinese revolution and the prospect of the new-born Republic of China, Li, Zhang Renjie, Wu Zhihui, and Cai Yuanpei, who had returned to Beijing, founded the Association for Frugal Study in France (留法俭学会 (留法儉學會, Liú Fǎ jiǎnxué huì)), also known as the Society for Rational French Education (Societé Rationelle des Etudiants Chinois en France).
+In April 1912, excited by the success of the 1911 Revolution and the prospect of the new-born Republic of China, Li, Zhang Renjie, Wu Zhihui, and Cai Yuanpei, who had returned to Beijing, founded the Association for Frugal Study in France (留法俭学会 (留法儉學會, Liú Fǎ jiǎnxué huì)), also known as the Society for Rational French Education (Societé Rationelle des Etudiants Chinois en France).
 Students traveled from China via the Siberian railway, a trip which took about eighteen days and cost approximately two hundred dollars.
 The Society prepared students for inexpensive study (¥600 a year) in France and "by labor and a simple life to cultivate habits of diligence and hard work."
 In contrast to his own experience when he came in 1902 as an "embassy scholar," which involved only a handful of students from privileged families, Li hoped to welcome hundreds of working-class students into the program.
 Wu Zhihui, who came from a poor family himself, remarked that actually the program would be especially good for students from rich families: "even if they do not study anything, if at least they learn how to clean toilets it will be worth it."

 The Association opened a preparatory school in Beijing which offered aspiring students a six-month course in French.
-When the first group of 30 student-workers for his factory reached France in January 1913, Li arranged for them to be admitted to the College at Montargis, south of Paris, where his warm relations with city officials made arrangements easier.
+When the first group of 30 student-workers for his factory reached France in January 1913, Li arranged for them to be admitted to the college at Montargis, south of Paris, where his warm relations with city officials made arrangements easier.
 The Association established a workers' school near the factory, in which Li and Wu taught the Chinese and French languages, and general scientific knowledge.
 In addition to making workers more knowledgeable, work-study would eliminate their "decadent habits" and transform them into morally upright and hard-working citizens.
-A strict regimen was imposed — no smoking, gambling or alcohol — and the workers were expected to devote their spare time to study.
+A strict regimen was imposed—no smoking, gambling or alcohol—and the workers were expected to devote their spare time to study.
 In all, this program brought more than 120 students to France before it was closed down in 1913 by Yuan Shikai, the new president of China, who regarded its leaders as associates of his rival, Sun Yat-sen.